-- People are helped to recover from episodes of ill health or following injury - People are treated and cared for in a safe environment and protected from avoidable harm - People are treated to minimise pain, discomfort and anxiety, whilst maximising quality of life - Health-related quality of life for people with long-term conditions - Reducing time spent in hospital by people with long-term conditions - Proportion of people feeling supported to manage their condition - · Patient safety incidents reported - Proportion of people who use services to have control over their daily life - 2.2.2 The Provider will provide Services to Service Users in accordance this Service Specification and with their personalised care plan

-2.3 Principles of Care

-- 2.3.1 The following principles of good practice should be incorporated into day to day policy: - Service Users have the same human value and rights as anyone else and will be treated with the same dignity and respect as any other citizen. - Care will be based on an individual person-centred assessment taking a holistic account of their broader circumstances and needs. - Care will be provided in a way that maximises independence and inclusion. - Service Users will participate in decisions affecting their daily lives as far as possible.
+- People are treated to minimise pain, discomfort and anxiety, whilst maximising quality of life - Health-related quality of life for people with long-term conditions - Reducing time spent in hospital by people with long-term conditions - Proportion of people feeling supported to manage their condition - Patient safety incidents reported - Proportion of people who use services to have control over their daily life - 2.2.2 The Provider will provide Services to Service Users in accordance this Service Specification and with their personalised care plan - 2.3 Principles of Care - 2.2.3 The following principles of good practice should be incorporated into day to day policy: - Service Users have the same human value and rights as anyone else and will be treated with the same dignity and respect as any other citizen. - Care will be based on an individual person-centred assessment taking a holistic account of their broader circumstances and needs. - Care will be provided in a way that maximises independence and inclusion. - Service Users will participate in decisions affecting their daily lives as far as possible.
 The views of families and carers should be sought. - Service Users who are unable to participate in decision making will have access to an advocate. - Carers will be appropriately involved in planning the care of their relative and will have their needs assessed and taken into account. - Service Users and Carers will be given speedy and accurate information to support decision making